Student visa new rules

 If you are applying with dependents, the new rules require that the dependents also demonstrate their genuine intention to accompany the student visa holder by satisfying the genuine student dependent criteria.
 It’s important for all applicants to not only meet the GST requirements but also provide solid evidence of their genuine interest and commitment to studying in Australia.

-As of 10 May 2024, the financial requirements for student visa applicants have increased.
+As of 10 May 2024, the living costs for showing financial capacity for student visa applicants have increased.
 The goal behind this change is to ensure that students have sufficient funds to support themselves in Australia, reducing the likelihood of financial distress and the risk of breaching visa conditions by working excessive hours to earn the funds.
 These changes are designed to ensure that students can focus on their studies without financial pressures and are less vulnerable to exploitation in the workplace.

-The new minimum required funds to meet the financial capacity requirement are as follows:
+The new minimum required funds to meet the living costs are as follows:

 Primary applicant: AUD 29,710